cosmos/sdk-tutorials/academy/2-cosmos-concepts/11-context.md

 * **`CheckTx` mode:** a boolean value indicating whether a transaction should be processed in `CheckTx` or `DeliverTx` mode.
 * **Min gas price:** the minimum gas price a node is willing to take to include a transaction in its block.
 This price is a local value configured by each node individually, and should therefore not be used in any functions in sequences leading to state transitions.
 * **Consensus params:** the ABCI type `Consensus Parameters`, which specifies certain limits for the blockchain, such as maximum gas for a block.
 * **Event manager:** allows any caller with access to a context to emit events.
 Modules may define module-specific events by defining various types and attributes, or by using the common definitions found in `types/`.
 Clients can subscribe or query for these events.
-These events are collected through `DeliverTx`, `BeginBlock`, and `EndBlock` and are returned to Tendermint for indexing.
+These events are collected through `DeliverTx`, `BeginBlock`, and `EndBlock` and are returned to CometBFT for indexing.

 ## Golang Context Package